oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 @@ accumulated tech debt from a series of small projects...

 @@ multiple projects with different priorities forcing different development branches

+@@ who is the audience?
+SSI?
+Who funds SSI?
+Also RSEs working in DH.
+And material to help justify doing the work properly (use of link for educating researchers).
+Funders? @@

 ## Governance